-Following the $\frac{2013-14}{2014-15}$ and $\frac{2014-15}{2015-2016}$ , $\frac{2016-2017}{2018}$ and $\frac{2017-2018}{2015-2016}$ school years, each school district shall report the number of students promoted to a subsequent grade pursuant to the provisions in paragraph 5 4 of this subsection.
-The State Department of Education shall publicly report the aggregate and district specific number of students promoted on their website and shall provide electronic copies of the report to the Governor, Secretary of Education, President Pro Tempore of the Senate, Speaker of the House of Representatives, and to the respective chairs of the committees with responsibility for common education policy in each legislative chamber.
+- The Department shall analyze and interpret the data C. collected pursuant to this paragraph in order to evaluate the effectiveness and impact of the probationary promotion option, the student portfolio review option and the good-cause exemptions.
+The data evaluation results shall be reported in aggregate and in a format that will protect the confidentiality of individual student data as required by law. - The State Department of Education shall publicly d. report the aggregate and district specific number of students promoted and the aggregate results of the data evaluation as required in subparagraph b of this paragraph on their website and shall provide electronic copies of the report to the Governor, Secretary of Education, President Pro Tempore of the Senate, Speaker of the House of Representatives, and to the respective chairs of the committees with responsibility for common education policy in each legislative chamber.

-8. 7.
-Nothing shall prevent a school district from applying the principles of paragraphs $4\ 3$ and $5\ 4$ of this subsection in grades kindergarten through second grade.
+7. Nothing shall prevent a school district from applying the principles of paragraphs 3 and 4 of this subsection in grades kindergarten through second grade.

-- 8. To determine the promotion and retention of third-grade

-students pursuant to the Reading Sufficiency Act, the State Board of scores portion of the statewide third-grade criterion-referenced test and shall not use the other language arts scores portions of the test. - I. The parent of any student who is found to have a reading deficiency and is not reading at the appropriate grade level and has been provided a program of reading instruction as provided for in subsection B of this section shall be notified in writing of the following:
+- 8. To determine the promotion and retention of third-grade students pursuant to the Reading Sufficiency Act, the State Board of Education shall use only the reading comprehension and vocabulary scores portion of the statewide third-grade criterion-referenced test and shall not use the other language arts scores portions of the test. - I. The parent of any student who is found to have a reading deficiency and is not reading at the appropriate grade level and has been provided a program of reading instruction as provided for in subsection B of this section shall be notified in writing of the following: - 1.
+That the student has been identified as having a substantial deficiency in reading; - 2.
+A description of the current services that are provided to the student pursuant to a conjoint measurement model such that a reader and a text are placed on the same scale; - 3.
+A description of the proposed supplemental instructional services and supports that will be provided to the student that are designed to remediate the identified area of reading deficiency; - 4.
+That the student will not be promoted to the fourth grade if the reading deficiency is not remediated by the end of the third